 The Port has entered into an intergovernmental agreement with the Columbia County Development Agency (CCDA).
-Under this agreement, the Port is responsible for design and construction of an industrial water system at the Port Westward Industrial Park.
-The CCDA has agreed to make payments for the Port on Oregon Business Development Department (OBDD) Loan #659-14-01 with tax incremental revenues collected from the Port Westward Urban Renewal Agency.
-As of June 30, 2021, the receivable from CCDA was \$6,287,577.
-This amount is included as a receivable from other organizations on the Balance Sheet.
+Under this agreement, the Port was responsible for design and construction of an industrial water system at the Port Westward Industrial Park.
+The CCDA agreed to make payments for the Port on Oregon Business Development Department (OBDD) Loan #659-14-01 with tax incremental revenues collected from the Port Westward Urban Renewal Agency.
+As of June 30, 2023, the receivable from CCDA and corresponding debt was forgiven.

 Additionally, the Port entered into an agreement with the CCDA to pledge tax increment funds from the Port Westward Urban Renewal District to pay the debt service on the OBDD Loan #659-15-01 if the amount of the payments received from users is insufficient to pay the debt service of the Loan.
 At present, Columbia Pacific Bio-Refinery is the only user of the rail.
 Additional users may be added with costs shared proportionately.
-As of June 30, 2021, the receivable from Columbia Pacific Bio-Refinery was \$1,846,992, including accrued interest.
+As of June 30, 2023, the agreement was restructured.
+The debt to OBDD was replaced by a distribution agreement of the same amount, where the Port's liability is no longer owed to OBDD but directly to the renewal district.
+The receivable from Columbia Pacific Bio-Refinery however does not change.
+The amount due from Columbia Pacific Bio-Refinery was \$1,593,710, including accrued interest.
 This amount is included as a receivable from other organizations on the Balance Sheet.